kruoni/HoverForever/README.md

 To disable the effect, just change the value in the :root part:
 ```
 :root {
+    /* SERVER AND CHANNEL SIDEBAR COLOR */
+    --app-background: transparent;
-    /* change to #222228 for dark mode, or #dad5cf for light mode, to remove transparency*/
+    /* change to var(--color-bg-dark2) for dark mode, or var(--color-bg-light2) for light mode, to remove transparency */
 }
 ```